RNB España

-RNB España (Reinado Nacional de Belleza® España) is an annual national competition in Spain that selects Spanish representatives to compete in some of the major international male beauty pageants: Mister Supranational, Mister International, Mister Global, and Caballero Universal.
+RNB España (Reinado Nacional de Belleza® España) is an annual national competition in Spain that selects Spanish representatives to compete in some of the major international male beauty pageants: Mister Supranational, Mister International, and Mister Global.

 In 2022, RNB España held its first female beauty pageant, which selected Spain's representatives for Miss Supranational.

 Background

 Reinado Nacional de Belleza España was founded on September 12, 2019, by co-presidents Jesús Bueno and Juan Delgado, with Miss Universe Spain 2018 Ángela Ponce.
 RNB España joined the Mister International franchise on September 30, 2019, and on October 20, 2019, RNB joined the Mister Supranational franchise.